chickling/kmanager/README.md

 Then, you can use below command to run:

-`java -jar ChicklingKmonitor.jar`
+`java -jar ChicklingKManager.jar`

 Or, give it a different port rather than default(8099):

-`java -jar ChicklingKmonitor.jar --server.port=8080`
+`java -jar ChicklingKManager.jar --server.port=8080`

 Extra setting will be set within setting page: